njNagaraj/Hotel-Room-Reservation/README.md

     flask --app main run
     ```

-if any error happens wgile cloning the repo just download the zip and extract and go to the project directory and run the above point 3 and 4
+if any error happens while cloning the repo just download the zip and extract and go to the project directory and execute the above point 3 and 4 comments

 ## Note